Atharsh26/CRUD/README.md

-# crud — Student Records App
+# CRUD — Student Records App

+I believe you will read this description about my project and this is a repository of a crud app and you need to install npm,mongodb and vs code to run this.

 CRUD (Create, Read, Update, Delete) app for managing student records.